Cold Feet: Influence on television

 In 2008, BBC One broadcast Mutual Friends, a six-part television series written by Anil Gupta, which was compared to Cold Feet.
 While the BBC wanted the series to match the success of Cold Feet, producer Rob Bullock stressed that "Cold Feet is about a different period of life.
 It's about people in their early thirties.
 Mutual Friends moves things on—what's happening to our characters as they approach 40 is very different.
 Why do so many lives fall apart at 40?
 Because things haven't worked out how we hoped and we've had to turn to Plan B. The drama is all about the crisis caused by things not turning out as the characters planned."
 Later in 2008, ITV commissioned Married Single Other, a comedy drama executive-produced by Andy Harries and directed by Declan Lowney, about three contemporary couples living in Leeds.

 Granada Entertainment USA, the American arm of Granada Productions, tendered the series format to American networks and cable channels from late 1997.
-The format was sold to NBC, which commissioned 13 x 60-minute episodes in May 1999 for the fall season, to be produced in association with Kerry Ehrin Productions.
-The US series starred David Sutcliffe as Adam Williams and Jean Louisa Kelly as Shelley Sullivan (the Rachel role).
+The format was sold to NBC, which commissioned 13 × 60-minute episodes in May 1999 for the fall season, to be produced in association with Kerry Ehrin Productions.
+The American series starred David Sutcliffe as Adam Williams and Jean Louisa Kelly as Shelley Sullivan (the Rachel role).
 Low ratings lead to the series being cancelled after four episodes.
 In 2003 the format was sold to Italian network Mediaset for a 2004 broadcast.
 In 2008, Polish broadcaster TVN secured the rights to a remake from Granada International.
 This version, entitled Usta, usta, is set in Warsaw.
 The thirteen-episode series began filming in May 2009 and was broadcast from 6 March 2010.
 An adaptation entitled Přešlapy has also been developed for television audiences in the Czech Republic.
 The creators intend the show to run for three series of 13 episodes and tell a story over seven years.
 The first series was broadcast from September 2009.